tocoyne/CL_DEVWKS-1671/README.md

 ### STEP 6: Run the program

 For now let's run our program for the first time.
-With the **main.py** file open push the play button in the top right corner of vscode.
+With the **main.py** file open, push the play button in the top right corner of vscode.

 You'll notice that the program does nothing.
-This is because the only statement within `main`, that is not commented out, is `pass`. `pass` is a NULL statement meaing that it does nothing.
+This is because the only statement within `main` that is not commented out is `pass`. `pass` is a NULL statement meaing that it does nothing.
 Let's move on to something more relevant.

 ---